jaimielogan/more-js-functions-practice-level-1/part-2/README.md

 # JavaScript Functions - part 2

-1. Create a JavaScript file
+1. Write your solutions in `part-2.js`
-1. Solve each of the given problems, creating a function that returns the value.
+1. Solve each of the given problems, creating a function that _returns_ the value.
 Then, use node to output the result of the function to the console.
 (Be sure and _return_ values in your functions, and then console.log the _invoking_ of the function - see below for example)
+1.

 ### Example